-7.3.1 Containers for products, goods and/ or cargo, should be specifically identifiable, suitably constructed and where appropriate, made of impervious materials.
-They should be properly secured to prevent malicious or accidental contamination to the products, goods and/ or cargo being handled.
+7.3.2.1 Containers for waste, by-products and inedible or dangerous substances, shall be specifically identifiable, suitably constructed and, where appropriate, made of impervious material.

+7.3.2.2 Containers used to hold dangerous substances shall be identified and, where appropriate, be lockable to prevent malicious or accidental contamination of products and/ or goods.